ryuichiueda/slides_marp/advanced_vision/lesson9e.md

         - 3 Hz

 ---
-### RT-1 training data (forced)
+### RT-1 training data (brute-force)

 - Training data was collected by moving the robot in environments such as kitchens (three types) and tables, as shown in Figure 2.
     - Remote control by a human
     - Humans provide textual commentary on the tasks performed.
         - This creates a set of images, text, and actions.
 - Collected training data
     - 744 tasks (referred to as "skills" in the paper) (Table 1 in the paper)
     - 13 robots
     - 130,000 episodes

 ---
 ### Universal Sentence Encoder ([[Cer 2018]](https://arxiv.org/abs/1803.11175))